-Policy makers recognize and governments understand institutional structures, and they provide an established path for recognizing existing churches, but will requiring institutionalization distract from each person’s following his or her individual inner path through own minds to God?
+Policy makers recognize and governments understand institutional structures, and they provide an established path for recognizing existing churches, but will requiring institutionalization distract from each person’s following his or her individual inner path through his or her own minds to God?
 Will it even interfere with this process?
 Are there regulators and lawmakers who are experienced enough with entheogens to make informed freedom-of-religion decisions for the benefit of both church members and the general public?
 I don’t know of any.

 Is Multistate the New Scholarly Normal?

-People are curious about their minds they like to explore them.
+People are curious about their minds; they like to explore them.
 They enjoy a variety of mindbody states, and many states contain useful skills, others entertaining perspectives, still others new ideas and insights.
 This chapter looks largely at the last.
-In their daily lives if not consciously, large parts of the public are rejecting the inglestate allacy, the erroneous assumption that all worthwhile abilities reside in our ordinary, default mindbody state.
-An incomplete view of the human mind is bound to produce unrealistic policy, and the inglestate allacy is at the deep core of current drug policy.
+In their daily lives if not consciously, large parts of the public are rejecting the singlestate fallacy, the erroneous assumption that all worthwhile abilities reside in our ordinary, default mindbody state.
+An incomplete view of the human mind is bound to produce unrealistic policy, and the single-state fallacy is at the deep core of current drug policy.

 New psychotechnologies (mindapps)both drug and nondrugare being invented steadily.
 Worldwide trade imports and exports them as well as products.
-As the world culture becomes increasingly multistate, singlestate policy will occupy a place of honor between the Flat Earth Exhibit and the Piltdown Man in the Museum of Discarded Ideas.
+As the world culture becomes increasingly multistate, single-state policy will occupy a place of honor between the Flat Earth Exhibit and the Piltdown Man in the Museum of Discarded Ideas.

 Particularly with regard to the human mind, psychedelics raise the question, “Can our minds contain worthwhile cognitive processes in mindbody states other than our ordinary, default mindbody state?”
-As this book illustrates, the answer is a resounding “yes” (Roberts 2013, 2015).
+As this book illustrates, the answer is a resounding “yes” (Roberts, 2013, 2015).
 Just as we can install apps in electronic devices to extend their abilities, we can install mindapps to extend our minds’ abilities.
 Psychedelics are one group of mindapps, and in this chapter we’re looking at some ways they canwith the right set and settingextend our cognitive abilities.
 From a multistate perspective, the fullest human development would have to include accessing useful mindbody states and discovering their useful abilities.
-This chapter illustrates some discoveries with psychedelic additions to the house of intellect, “Intelligence is the native ability of the creature to achieve its ends by varying the use of its powers” (Barzun 1961, 5).
+This chapter illustrates some discoveries with psychedelic additions to the house of intellect, “Intelligence is the native ability of the creature to achieve its ends by varying the use of its powers” (Barzun, 1961, p.
+5).
 Various powers reside in other mindbody states.

-Leaving singlestate theory behind, our philosophy of mind needs to expand to include the full range of mindbody states, their resident abilities, and psychedelics and other mindapps as ways to access them ( 2015).
+Leaving single-state theory behind, our philosophy of mind needs to expand to include the full range of mindbody states, their resident abilities, and psychedelics and other mindapps as ways to access them (Lemmens, Stokkink, Meijer, Whitmarsh, & Derix, 2015).
 Likewise, public policy needs to accommodate the full multistate range of our minds and ways to orchestrate our society’s approach to these possibilities.
 Multistate theory intends multistate policy.

 The Psychedelic Intellectual Movement

-We move to the main intellectual claims of this chapter: psychedelics are one method of conceptual research.
+We now move to the main intellectual claims of this chapter: psychedelics are one method of conceptual research.
 Conceptual research is the invention, refinement, and application of concepts—paradigms, theories, assumptions, generalizations, conclusions, and so forth.
 New cognitive processes and the psychotechnologies that install them are a relatively new and obscure conceptual research methodology.
 It remains for new generations of innovative researchers to develop this direction.
 The rest of this chapter explores some leads.

  Psychedelics provide additional, useful cognitive skills, but current policy outlaws this method of reaching them.